The below information provides some helpful answers to queries regarding HMO licensing in our district

 What supporting documents are required?

-- Basic DBS check for the manager of the property
+- Basic Disclosure and Barring Service (DBS) check for the licence holder of the property

 - Gas safety certificate